-Marja Gaynor hails from Finland but has been a resident of Cork since 2005.
-She completed a 1st class honours MA in modern and baroque violin in Cork School of Music in 2004, with Adrian Petcu and Swiss baroque violinist Maya Homburger as her teachers.
-She continued her early music studies on violin and viola in The Royal Conservatoire of The Hague with Pavlo Beznosiuk.
+Marja Gaynor hails from Finland but is based in Cork, Ireland.
+She studied at Cork School of Music with Adrian Petcu, where she was awarded a first class honour MA in 2004.
+She continued her early music studies on violin and viola at The Royal Conservatoire of The Hague with Pavlo Beznosiuk.